 Fast & Furious-inspired Car Heist at Breakin’ Escape Rooms

 89 Holloway Rd, Canonbury

-Let’s face it, who hasn’t wanted to play one of the moody leading men in the Fast and the Furious for at least a few hours of their live?
-I for one spent a lot of time working out if I’d make a better Vin Diesel or Paul Walker in my angst-filled teenage years.
+Let’s face it, who hasn’t wanted to play one of the moody leading men in the Fast and the Furious for at least a few hours of their lives?
+We have certainly spent too much time working out if we’d make a better Vin Diesel or Paul Walker in our angst-filled teenage years.

 Step into Heist Plan where you are thrust into the midst of a gang of street racers who have to pull off a string of heists of five major banks in Manhattan in one night.
 You guessed it, it’s loosely based on the Fast and Furious franchise and promises one hell of a ride.

 Goodman’s Fields, 8 Canter Way, Whitechapel